usrshare/ltest/README.md

 This is *very, very far* from a complete game.
 Right now, it is just a small demo that generates a map, puts enemies in random spaces and makes them spin around until they see you.

-The movement controls are taken from NetHack (HJKL = ←↓↑→, yubn = NW/NE/SW/SE), doors open automatically or on pressing O(open), C closes doors and F allows you to remove a nearby enemy (only if they're not alerted in any way).
+The movement controls are taken from NetHack (HJKL = ←↓↑→, yubn = NW/NE/SW/SE), doors open automatically or on pressing O(open), C closes doors and F allows you to attack a nearby enemy (only if they're not alerted in any way).

 To exit, hit the standard Ctrl+C combination.